Questions & Answers

 The ESA requires the Service to designate and revise critical habitat for listed species based on the best scientific data available.
 Designation of critical habitat does not affect land ownership, establish a refuge or preserve, or impact private landowners taking actions on their land that do not require federal funding or permits.
 Federal agencies are required to consult with the Service to ensure that any actions they fund, authorize, or carry out do not destroy or harm critical habitat.

 When the habitat is occupied by the species, like in the case of the rusty patched bumble bee, agencies are already taking steps to avoid jeopardizing the species.
-Therefore, little additional conservation effort is usually needed beyond what is already in place.
+Therefore, little additional consultation effort is usually needed beyond what is already in place.
 Since the rusty patched bumblebee’s listing in 2017, the Service has been consulting on projects funded or authorized by a federal agency in areas of occupied habitat.
 The proposed critical habitat consists entirely of occupied habitat and will have minimal impacts for additional consultation needs.

 What are the key characteristics of the rusty patched bumble bee?